 The circle is usually divided into 13 areas.
 Each area is covered by one or more teams and the results have been tabulated for each area.

 Advance sign-up is required for this count, unless you plan to do a feeder count.
 Please contact the compiler, Marcia F. Cutler, at firstname.lastname@example.org to sign up.
-National Audubon charges a $5 fee to participate, but the fee does not apply to feeder counts or participants 19 years of age or younger.
 Participants will normally be assigned to a team and the team leader will contact members several days before the count to arrange meeting time and place.
 A countdown is held directly after the count where preliminary results are collected and shared.

 For further information on Corvallis CBC results, see: